AnuvabSen1/AWS-Tracker/README.md

  ## Tracker
- Fork the repo and send PRs.
+ Fork the repo and send Pull Requests.

  Use this repository to keep a track of the course.